infinity-next/infinity-next/README.md

 4. Issue the command `php artisan migrate` or `./artisan migrate`
 5. Issue the command `php artisan db:seed` or `./artisan db:seed`
     * Take note of the Admin account password that will be created for you.
+6. Optionally, if you would like CRON services for content pruning, add the Laravel CRON service provided in `crontab.txt`
-6. Restart your PHP daemon, using a command such as `service apache2 restart` or `service php5-fpm restart`.
+7. Restart your PHP daemon, using a command such as `service apache2 restart` or `service php5-fpm restart`.

-7. You should now have a `/test/` board.
+You should now have a `/test/` board.
 The admin account will be named `Admin`.

 # Contributing
 Everyone is welcome to contribute, but please follow repository etiquette.